Geothermal heat pumps: Costs, types & benefits

 Homeowners who install geothermal heat pumps should be able to chip off a substantial amount of the upfront cost through the use of incentives and rebates.
 Here’s what to look for:

-The largest incentive available for anyone installing a geothermal heat pump is the 26% federal tax credit known, otherwise known as the renewable energy Investment Tax Credit (ITC).
+The largest incentive available for anyone installing a geothermal heat pump is the 30% federal tax credit known, otherwise known as the Clean Energy Tax Credit.

 State and utility incentives